dwblair/Riffle-Getting-Started/step-by-step.markdown

 A coin cell battery (of type CR1220) is at the center of the board.
 This coin cell is used to power the on-board real-time clock (RTC).

-# Basic test of hardware
+# Basic test of hardware: blink

-Riffle pre-programmed with "blink" code that blinks the LED every 1 second.
+The Riffle comes pre-programmed with "blink" code that blinks the indicator LED every 1 second.

-Plug the Riffle into USB power to test it.
-Does it blink?
-It works!
+- Plug the Riffle into USB power, via the microUSB port.
+- Make sure that the onboard switch is set to "USB/Lith".
+- You should see the Riffle blinking every 1 second or so.

+If there is no blink, check your USB power source.
+If your power source seems to be okay, there may be a problem with the Riffle hardware, or it may have been programmed improperly.

 # Install the Arduino IDE

-Download the program from arduino.cc.
-Version 1.6.5 or later If you've installed the driver correctly, then the Tools: Ports menu should tell you whether there is a device connected
+- Download the Arduino IDE (version 1.6.5 or later) for your operating system (Mac, Windows, Linux) from [the arduino website](http://arduino.cc), and install it.

-# Installing the USB-Serial driver
+# Install the USB-Serial driver

-Windows
+The Riffle communicates with a laptop or computer via a USB-Serial chip that requires that a special driver be installed on the computer.

-Mac
+### Mac

-Restart computer
+### Windows

+### Linux

+# Basic programming test: blink rate

+# Basic datalogging

-# Install the necessary Arduino libraries
+### Install the necessary Arduino libraries

 Download from the github repo
-Drag all folders into the sketchbook / libraries folder
+Drag all folders into the sketchbook / libraries folder Open the datalogger sketch

-# Compile and load the 'Blink' code
-blink

-# Basic datalogging
-Open the datalogger sketch
 Compile and load it
 Log for a while